 Moving stops whenever a trade goes against my direction or completely removing it.

-Trading with a stop-loss was the most challenging thing I had to do as a trader.
+Trading with a stop-loss was the most challenging thing I had to deal with as a trader.
 I may say, it is still a problem to most traders.
-This is a very difficult habit to learn as you start trading but, in order to trade consistently and make profits, you have to tame yourself.
+This is a very difficult habit to learn as you start trading.
+But to trade consistently and make profits, you have to tame yourself.

-It is very heart breaking and frustrating to enter a trade and after it has hit your stop-loss level, it moves immediately to your predicated direction and takes off your target profit.
+It is very heart breaking and frustrating to enter a trade and after it has hit your stop-loss level, it immediately moves as your prediction and even takes off your target profit.

 The pre-mature close of your trades happen often because of our own mistakes as traders.

 You either set your stop-loss very close to your entry because you are scared to lose a lot in case a trade doesn’t work out.
-Your trade is left with no space to breath.
+So, your trade is left with no space to breath.
 With just a small movement you are already kicked out of the market.

 Or else, your stop levels are set on support and resistance levels.
-These being price reversal levels, your stop is hit and price moves back to your predicted direction.
+The supports and resistances are price reversal levels.
+Your stop is hit and price moves back to your predicted direction.

 Closing out winning trades in small profits and letting losing trades run.